Kitman Labs raises more funds as it moves into coronavirus monitoring

 The move sees the fast-growing company moving far beyond its origins to become what co-founder and chief executive Stephen Smith described as an “operating system for the world of sports”.

 The Dublin-headquartered company was established with the goal of reducing the risk of injury in professional sports by using artificial intelligence and data science to improve athletes’ health, welfare and performance.
-Mr Smith, who co-founded Kitman along with Iarfhlaith Kelly, is a former injury rehabilitation and conditioning coach for Leinster Rugby.
+Mr Smith is a former injury rehabilitation and conditioning coach for Leinster Rugby.

 Kitman Labs is now rolling out a number of additional features dealing with areas such as talent development, player-value assessment, and advanced Covid-symptom monitoring and testing.